 Picture a small group of men joining together a hundred years ago in the midst of a world war to form a fraternal group and promote their businesses.
 The group quickly morphed into an organization with the goal of community service, and Kiwanis was chartered by the state of Michigan in 1915.
 They faced the challenge of building an organization from the ground up during dark times.
 They met that challenge.

 A century later, our children and communities still need our help.
 We must reverse our membership losses and continue to build the Kiwanis organization to meet their needs, with new clubs and with growth of existing clubs.
 As a club builder, I know that club building requires commitment, organization, and effort.
 As a club member, I know it is challenging to keep the roster at +1.
 We must do both: build and maintain more diverse clubs that reflect and serve our communities.
 We must remain relevant in our meetings and in our service to retain our members.
-If I am elected Kiwanis International Trustee, I will work with you to meet those challenges.
+If I am elected Kiwanis International Vice President, I will work with you to meet those challenges.

 Through growth, we will increase our capacity for service and will continue our strong legacy of “Serving the Children of the World.”